ncdcommunity/Arduino_Library_16Bit_LIS3MDL_3Axis_Magnetometer_Sensor/README.md

 # LIS3MDL

-LIS3MDL is an ultra-low-power high-performance three-axis magnetic sensor.The LIS3MDL has user-selectable full scales of ±4/ ±8/ ±12/ ±16 gauss.This Device is available from www.ncd.io
+LIS3MDL is an ultra-low-power high-performance three-axis magnetic sensor.The LIS3MDL has user-selectable full scales of ±4/ ±8/ ±12/ ±16 gauss.
+This Device is available from www.ncd.io

 [SKU: LIS3MDL_I2CS]